Step 1: Choose a Program or Opportunity

 Turn in all your application materials!
 Bring your institutional application back to the PEAK Center to confirm all your application materials and then turn them into the Registrar's office.
 Once you've completed the application process, the host location will communicate with PEAK Center staff for conduct verification, GPA requirements, etc.

 Step 3: Prepare to Depart

 Where are you studying abroad?
 Is the weather hot or cold?
 What should you pack or purchase?
 Will you need to change your cell phone plan?
 These are all important questions to consider before you leave.
-For support, either contact the C of I faculty member you are traveling with, talk to PEAK Center staff or consult the host program's resources and contacts!
+For support, either contact the College faculty member you are traveling with, talk to PEAK Center staff or consult the host program's resources and contacts!